ironsheep/RPi-P2D2-Support/README.md

 I commented all of these lines out and my RP4 can now display a larger screen when run by VNC.

-### General I/O reference for Raspberry Pi
+### Detailed I/O Reference for your Raspberry Pi

+Much more detailed information on each of the interfaces can be found in the ARM Peripherals document for your model of RPi.

-Various hardware models of the RPi have different Broadcom Chips providing the I/O peripheral set.
-You can identify which your RPi is using by doing:
+The various hardware models of the RPi have different Broadcom SoC's providing the I/O peripheral set.
+You can identify which your RPi is built with by doing:

 ```
 cat /proc/cpuinfo | grep Hardware
 ```

-Many of the latest modesl use the BCM2835.
+Many of the latest models use the BCM2835.
 Here's a link to the [BCM2835 ARM Peripherals SoC Document](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf)

-If this isn't what your RPi is using doing a simple search for your BCM#### will quickly get you to the same doc for your RPi model.
+If this isn't the chip that your RPi contains, doing a simple search for your BCM#### will quickly get you to the same doc for your RPi model.

 ---